Code-Institute-Submissions/Follow-the-moon/TESTING.md

 ```
 Value Error : height Too many values or values are not recognized : intrinsic
 ```
-This value was given to keep the image from cropping on iPhones, it was one of the two suggestions given my mentor and it works as it should, because the image is not cropped on iPhones anymore.
+This value was given to keep the image on the moon calendar page from getting pushed together on iPhone, it was one of the two suggestions given my mentor and it works as it should, because the image is pushed together on iPhone anymore.

 Second error:
 ```